 We must return to the original question, then.
 If it’s not better than a higher refresh rate in any way aside from cost, is 60hz good for gaming at all?
 In our opinion, 60hz/60FPS is perfectly playable, especially in select genres that don’t revolve around quick response times and precision.

 Any title that’s primarily story-driven, single-player, or otherwise non-competitive is ideal for running on a 60hz display.
 The main advantage of faster refresh rates is enhanced precision, which is ideal for shooters and other competitive games like CS:GO, VALORANT, Fortnite, Call of Duty, or Rocket League, and is less necessary for slower-paced games.

 Additionally, many users will prefer to play at higher resolutions and graphical settings for enhanced picture quality, at the cost of lower framerates.
 1440p or 4K 60hz monitors allow intricate graphics and more realistic gameplay, and are thus popular in this subset of players.

-If you’re on a tight budget and have a PC that gets roughly 60FPS on the games and settings that you play, there’s little reason to upgrade to an 144hz monitor.
-It’s worth noting, however, that you’ll be able to get 144FPS outside of games, where demand on your hardware is lower, so if you want the extra smoothness you’ll reap the benefits when navigating through your OS.
+If you’re on a tight budget and have a PC that gets roughly 60FPS on the games and settings that you play (like our budget 1080p 60FPS gaming PC), there’s little reason to upgrade to an 144hz monitor.
+It’s worth noting, however, that you’ll be able to get 144FPS outside of games, where demand on your hardware is lower, so if you want the extra smoothness you’ll reap the benefits when navigating your system.